kamicane/Super-DMG-01/README.md

 ### Internal ProSound

 The headphone output does not pass through the amplifier, only the volume potentiometer.

-### AMP Power

-The audio amplifier is powered by regulated output.

 ### Configurable power paths